Oversight of Tobacco Products

 - June 18, 2018: H.R.
 1822 included as a provision in S. 2852.

 Click here to read the H.R.
-1215 organizational support letter.
+1215 organizational support letter from the 115th Congress.